28/NoteworthyII/doc/curse-forge-description.md

 * Each note page can store up to 5000 letters.
 * Spells, inventory items and merchant items can be dragged onto the notes window to insert a link.
 * Click links to view their tooltip.
-* Right click on editbox -> Insert Current Location: Inserts the current zone and coordinates in Tom Tom format.
+* Right click on editbox -&gt; Insert Current Location: Inserts the current zone and coordinates in Tom Tom format.
-* Right click on editbox -> Insert Character Name: Inserts current character name.
+* Right click on editbox -&gt; Insert Character Name: Inserts current character name.
-* Right click on editbox -> Insert Target Name: Inserts name of current target.
+* Right click on editbox -&gt; Insert Target Name: Inserts name of current target.
-* Right click on editbox -> Insert Date: Inserts current date.
+* Right click on editbox -&gt; Insert Date: Inserts current date.
-* Right click on editbox -> Insert Date and time: Inserts current date and time.
+* Right click on editbox -&gt; Insert Date and time: Inserts current date and time.
-* Right click on editbox -> Insert Chat Log: Inserts a specified number of entries from the chat log (from all major player initiated channels).
+* Right click on editbox -&gt; Insert Chat Log: Inserts a specified number of entries from the chat log (from all major player initiated channels).
-* Right click on editbox -> Text Colour: Set selected text to one of preset colors.
+* Right click on editbox -&gt; Text Colour: Set selected text to one of preset colors.
-* Right click on editbox -> Clear Formatting: Remove colors and hyperlinks.
+* Right click on editbox -&gt; Clear Formatting: Remove colors and hyperlinks.
 If no selection will apply to whole page.
-* Right click on editbox -> Close Menu: Close the pop-up menu.
+* Right click on editbox -&gt; Close Menu: Close the pop-up menu.
 * The Save button saves all notes and settings, and then closes the window.
 * The Cancel button closes the window, losing all changes since opening it (see also 'Save on auto close' checkbox below)
 * Press Esc or click outside notepad window to remove focus from the notepad (e.g. to type in the chat) and close pop-up menus (press Esc again to close Noteworthy II).